 Prevention & Early Intervention

-- State of Alaska Epidemiologic Profile on Substance Use, Abuse and Dependency: Consumption and Consequences.
-Update 2013.
+State of Alaska Epidemiologic Profile on Substance Use, Abuse & Dependency: Consumption & Consequences.

 New media campaign to help parents talk to younger children about the dangers of underage drinking.
 “Talk.
 They Hear You.” a new national public service announcement (PSA) campaign that empowers parents to talk to children as young as nine years old about the dangers of underage drinking was recently launched by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 For copies of all the campaign materials go to: http://samhsa.gov/underagedrinking/